Nada Topčagić

-Nada Topčagić (Нада Топчагић; born 3 July 1953) is a Bosnian folk singer.
+Nada Topčagić (Нада Топчагић; born 3 July 1953) is a Bosnian-Serbian folk singer.

 Life and career

 Early life

-Nada Topčagić was born on July 3, 1953 in Modriča, FPR Yugoslavia and was raised in the nearby village of Tarevci.
+Nada Topčagić was born on July 3, 1953, in Modriča, FPR Yugoslavia (modern-day Bosnia and Herzegovina) and was raised in the nearby village of Tarevci.
 While attending primary school, she also temporarily reside in Osijek.
 At the age of eighteen, Topčagić was discovered by the prominent producer and instrumentalist, Žika Radenković, who brought her to Belgrade so she can pursue a recording career.

 Career

 She debuted in 1975 with the single "Na Drini ćuprija", written by Obren Pjevović.
 Topčagić gained most success during the 80s with hits which include "Treba mi tvoje rame" (1982), "Zovem te, zovem" (1984), "Izvini, dušo izvini" (1985) and "Jutro je" (1989), which is arguably the greatest hit of hers.
 She has competed on eminent Yugoslavian music festivals such as Hit Parada, MESAM and Vogošća festival.
 Over the years Topčagić has released twenty studio albums and has maintained a career spanning over five decades.

 During the Croatian War of Independence in the early 90s, Topčagić faced public scrutiny after she had performed alongside other singers for Serb soldiers in Vukovar a month after the city's fall.
-In 2022, she stated that they were forced to do so, explaining that she would not have done it, if she were to chose now.
+In 2022, she stated that they were forced to do so, explaining that she would not have done it, if she were to choose now.

-In March 2021, she received saw widespread publicity when Swedish footballer Zlatan Ibrahimović used a snippet of "Jutro je", at the Sanremo Music Festival.
+In March 2021, she received saw widespread publicity when Swedish footballer Zlatan Ibrahimović, who is of Bosnian and Croatian descent, used a snippet of "Jutro je", at the Sanremo Music Festival.

-She has been known for her often eccentric appearance, and has compered herself to Lady Gaga.
+She has been known for her often eccentric appearance, and has compared herself to Lady Gaga.